iambabs11/iambabs11/README.md

-Hi there! 👋 I’m Babalola Olalekan Olawale (iambabs11)

 Welcome to my GitHub portfolio!
 I’m a Quality Assurance Engineer with a passion for software testing and continuous learning.
-My professional background spans across quality assurance, hospitality management, and barista artistry.
-Here’s a bit about my journey and the projects I’ve worked on:
+My professional background focuses on quality assurance, including manual and automation testing.
+Here, you’ll find a collection of my projects, bug reports, test cases, and learning progress as I develop my skills in tools like Postman, JMeter, Selenium, and Playwright.
 🛠️ Technical Skills & Tools

 	•	Software Testing: Manual Testing, API Testing with Postman